nehadevaraj/IOT653U-001-002/ReadMe.md

 > **EDIT for 002 (planned):** When I move to 002, I may adopt a permissive licence (e.g., MIT) to encourage reuse.
 If I do, I will add a `LICENSE` file and include a short note here:
 >
 > ```text
-> [002 EDIT] Licensing update — MIT licence added on <DATE>.
+> [002 EDIT] Licensing update - MIT license added on <DATE>.
 Third‑party data remains © TfL; I comply with their terms.
 TBC
 > ```

 ---